Are you a fan of both racing and YouTube? If so, we have the perfect series for you.

 As with many projects our faves undertake, it took a lot of work for the show’s final format to be nailed down.
 “After so many pilots, receiving feedback and changing the idea, I landed on a format I’m really happy with,” explains Matt.
 “It’s such a relief having guests come in and seeing how much fun they have, which really makes it special.”

-The development aspect was one of Matt’s favourite aspects of filming the series.
+Matt adds that the development process was one of his favourite aspects of filming the series.

-4. A variety of guests are set to make an appearance
+4. Some amazing guests are set to make an appearance

 — Matt Amys (@mattamys) April 26, 2018

-However, Matt plans to keep on filming for the remainder of the year, so be sure to keep a look out for the likes of Jack Howard, dodie and Josh Edwards in the future.
+And Matt plans to keep on filming for the remainder of the year, so be sure to keep a look out for the likes of Jack Howard, dodie, and Josh Edwards in the future.
 We know we can’t wait to see them try their hand at this racing simulator!

 5. This is Matt’s largest project to date

-Matt is known for working incredibly hard on the projects he undertakes, but Lap It Up is definitely the largest yet.
-As he explains, the show took over six months to get correct and he spent a lot of time working with outside companies, as well:
+Matt is known for working incredibly hard on the projects he undertakes, and Lap It Up is definitely the biggest yet.
+As he explains, the show took over six months to get correct, and he spent a lot of time working with outside companies as well:

 We love seeing YouTubers getting the support of outside companies to help achieve their goals!

 6. Guests wear drunk goggles during their second lap